Monday, December 22, 2025

 As an alternative example, would I like to watch movies on a 50-foot screen with perfect sound quality and nobody else around other than my wife?
 Sure.
 But I don’t want to spend the money to rent out a theater or buy a big enough house build my own private theater every time I want to watch a movie.
 Instead, I can spend no additional money to watch my 46” TV from 2012 while lying on my couch and not have to put up with other people in a theater, and that’s good enough, even without modern enhancements like HDR.
 When my TV finally goes kaput, then yeah, I'll get something that is far more capable than my current setup.
 But I don't see the utility of replacing a piece of equipment that is still functioning as intended.

-There are occasions where I will do some of this kind of thing.
+There are limited occasions where I will do some of this kind of thing.
 I spent the better part of a summer trying to get a Philips CD-i emulator to run so I could get a chance to play the Unholy Triforce of Zelda games.
-It never ran perfectly and would crash during the infamous cut scenes, so the work-around was to skip them and watch them on YouTube at the appropriate times.
+It never ran perfectly and would crash during the infamous cut scenes, so the work-around was to skip them and instead watch them on YouTube at the appropriate times.
 But once I had it running enough where I could experience the game (mostly) as intended, then I was satisfied and haven't really touched it since, having achieved my goal of playing all of the Zelda spinoff games.

 Also, for what it's worth, I did use a few emulators like ZSNES on the computer somewhat frequently because they required almost no configuration and worked without too much effort.
 Later emulators for the N64 required more work so I didn't use them except for a few times to see how well they perform.
 And when it comes to the hacking scene for the 3DS, most of the work was done for me and I just had to follow basic instructions to get it work.